iibmpatna/project/README.md

 #Project Repository
-This is a sample repository, Hello World!
+This is a sample repository, Hello Coders!

+This is second change.